-Jakki: Like, don’t make it into a space.
-No one wants to be a part of.
-Or a very exclusive spaces.
-What’s the point like we made, I mean, like, as like a, as drag, um, artists, like, -sorry, I was about to sneeze.
+Jakki: Like, don’t make it into a space no one wants to be a part of.
+Or a very exclusive space.
+What’s the point like we made, I mean, like, as like a, as drag, um, artists, like–sorry, I was about to sneeze.
 I feel like, like as drag artists, like we already are making a space for us to feel safe and like, separated from like a straight world or stuff like that.
-Like why, why create a space and then make another separate space for like whatever the white passing white dominant Cis gay men.
+Like why, why create a space and then make another separate space for like whatever the white passing white dominant cis gay men.
 It’s stupid.
-And it’s been, I just, that’s something that I’m like, create the space for everyone.
+It’s just, that’s something that I’m like, create the space for everyone.

-Baylee: And I think that would be more people like that.
-For real, that makes me it’s like you -we’ve, we’ve all experienced being left out of a group and then to be left out of a group that you know, that you’re supposed to be a part of.
-Like, it just, it, it hurts in, in all different, all different way.
-Right.
+Baylee: And I think that there needs to be more people like that.
+For real, that makes me–it’s like you -we’ve, we’ve all experienced being left out of a group and then to be left out of a group that you know, that you’re supposed to be a part of.
+Like, it just, it, it hurts in an all different, all different way.
 Um, so the next one is what is the biggest challenges in doing drag and being a drag artist for you?

-Jakki: Finish your statement.
+Jakki: No, finish your statement.
 I keep cutting you off.
 I apologize.

-Jakki: And adding on to that, like I think something that I always forget about that my boyfriend has to always remind me.
+Jakki: Well, that’s the thing.
+Adding on to that, like I think something that I always forget about that my boyfriend has to always remind me.
 Your time is money.